crystal-data/num.cr/README.md

 - data structures that can easily be passed to C libraries
 - powerful linear algebra routines backed by LAPACK and BLAS

+## Prerequisites

+Bottle relies on OpenBLAS and LAPACK for many underlying computations, and the development packages must be present for Bottle to work correctly.

+For Debian, use `libopenblas-dev` and `liblapack-dev`.
+For other operating systems review the relevant installation instructions for that OS.

 ## Usage

 Bottle provides data structures that facilitate element-wise operations,